What Does a Car Air Filter Do? Function Explained

 Key Takeaways

-• A dirty engine air filter can reduce fuel economy by up to 10% and cause sluggish acceleration[3]
+• A clogged air filter can reduce fuel economy by up to 10% and cause symptoms like sluggish acceleration, rough idling, and check engine lights

 Xem Ngay